Coach (carriage): Types

-The Barouche and Landau are considered in the coach family because they are built on a coach undercarriage and with the lower body of a coach, though they have falling hoods (folding tops).
+The Barouche and Landau are considered in the coach family because they are built on a coach and with the lower body of a coach, though they have falling hoods (folding tops).
 The chariot is also considered part of the coach family even though it is a shortened version (seats only two).
-The Omnibus, a long-bodied public vehicle used to transport many passengers in cities, is classified as a wagonette and not as a coach because passengers enter from the rear and seating is arranged lengthwise.
+The horse-drawn omnibus, a long-bodied public vehicle used to transport many passengers in cities, is classified as a wagonette and not as a coach because passengers enter from the rear and seating is arranged lengthwise.

-Individual coaches that operated on regular routes were usually given names.
-The Tally-Ho was a particular yellow-painted coach, but because sometimes a fleet of vehicles operating on the same route were painted with the same name, the term Tally-ho became a common term for any road coach.
+Individual coaches that operated on regular posting and staging routes in England were often given names.
+"Tally-Ho" was originally the name used on several fast services in England in the early 19th century.
+Because of this, the term "Tally-Ho" became associated with road coaches in general.
+In the United States, the term spread further after DeLancey Astor Kane named his imported 1875 road coach Tally-Ho, reinforcing its use as a generic term for a large or fast coach.
 (Note: Quotation from pages 236 & 239, "A curious error into which people generally have fallen is that of calling the four-in-hand coach a Tally-ho.
 Even the lexicographers have perpetuated it, and so I suppose it will stand, although it may be interesting to point it out.
 De Lancey Kane named the four-in-hand road coach which he drove between New York and Pelham, a quarter of a century ago, the Tally-ho.
 It was merely the name of the vehicle, given according to English usage to the coaches which rumbled over their highways, for convenience in advertising and in conversation, the same as the name of a sea-going vessel.")